japgolly/scalajs-react/README.md

 # Pending

+- Clean up new types
+  - *Arg, Arg*
+  - ScalaComponent{No,With}Children ?

 - Integration with all the `.extra` awesomeness.
 (Because most of it has been tremendously useful in real-world code.)

 - Simplify `Scalaz` and `Monocle` modules.

 # Maybe